quintel/merit/README.md

   - [add your ideas!](http://github.com/quintel/merit/issues/new)
 * Seasonal output
 * This module can import from [ETSource](http://github.com/quintel/etsource)
-* User can define his own load curve, or change an existing one
+* User can define his own load profile, or change an existing one

 ## Units used